Using Two Different Door Styles on a Single Cabinet

 To add sections to the cabinet

-- On the Front panel of the Full Height Cabinet Specification dialog click Add New to add additional sections to the cabinet.
+- On the Front tab of the Full Height Cabinet Specification dialog click Add New to add additional sections to our cabinet.

-- In the New Cabinet Face Item dialog, set the Item Type and the Item Height then press OK.
+- In the New Cabinet Face Item dialog, set the Item Type and the Item Height and press OK.

 - In this example we have added a 19 1/2" double door and 2, 6" drawers.

 - Use the Move Up and Move Down buttons to re-order the sections as necessary.